benediktstroebl/Traffic-Accident-Prediction-Berlin/README.md

 High-resolution traffic accident prediction in Berlin
 =====================================================
-Machine Learning
-We trained several machine learning models to predict the risk of occurrence of a traffic accident on a road segment for a given hour and day in Berlin.

 <H1 align="center">
     <img href="" src="https://github.com/aneleh-cikab/distill-template/blob/225f9230b6ecdac949d736864ca72fc4f59d762b/figures/berlin_accident.jpg" width="450px">
 </H1>

-Our product delivers an interactive world map where users can **visualize the top headlines per country**, within fourteen countries from the Group of Twenty (G20) intergovernmental forum.
-The target user is someone interested in knowing what is going on from **multicultural worldview**, with it being specially useful for scholars in the fields of public policy and international affairs.
+Traffic accidents are one of the leading causes of death and injuries globally, and in Germany they cause over 3,000 deaths and 300,000 injuries yearly.
+Studying traffic accidents and where and why they happen can help policy makers make our roads safer.
+Therefore, we built and trained several machine learning models to predict the risk of occurrence of a traffic accident on a road segment for a given hour and day in Berlin.
+Form this analysis, local policy-makers can derive valuable insights into which factors determine dangerous road segments and when and where collisions are more likely to happen.

 **Take a look our project presentation slides** to get a better overview about the project <a href="https://github.com/benediktstroebl/Machine-Learning-Project-Group-F/blob/5b21e6ebf7b6df23e150918128c9aa951f85235b/project%20presentation%20slides/Group%20F_presentation_slides_Arbo_Bakic_Str%C3%B6bl.pdf">**here!**</a>